agapebondservant/tap-data/README.md

 - (Optional - required only if management cluster does not exist) tanzu management-cluster permissions aws set && tanzu management-cluster create new-data-cluster  --file resources/tanzu-aws.yaml -v 6
 (NOTE: Follow instructions for deploying a Tanzu Management cluster here: https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-index.html)

-- Create new cluster for Educates platform: tanzu cluster create tanzu-data-cluster --file resources/tanzu-aws.yaml; watch tanzu cluster get tanzu-data-cluster; tanzu cluster kubeconfig get tanzu-data-cluster --admin
+- Create new cluster for Educates platform: tanzu cluster create tanzu-data-tap-cluster --file resources/tanzu-aws.yaml; watch tanzu cluster get tanzu-data-tap-cluster; tanzu cluster kubeconfig get tanzu-data-tap-cluster --admin

 - Create the default storage class (ensure that it is called generic, that the volume binding mode is WaitForFirstCustomer instead of Immediate, and the reclaimPolicy should be Retain) - kubectl apply -f resources/storageclass.yaml